cppunit/cppunit/README.md

-# cppunit
+# CPlusPlusUnit
-Single source file C++ Unit testing TDD framework with the output message format like Python unittest.
+CPlusPlusUnit - Single source file C++ Unit testing TDD framework with the output message format like Python unittest.

 No installation is required, just copy `Cppunit` class definition form  [cppunit.h](https://github.com/cppunit/cppunit/blob/master/cppunit.h) into your source file and you are all set.